Mehver/iController/README.md

 ### 3.4 Compile / Package

 Recommend use `win-onefile.bat` / `mac-onefile.sh` in `./bin/packaging/` to package the application. **Note that after testing, some Python v3.10.x versions may have mysterious errors.
 Only Python v3.10.10 is recommended.**

 ## 4 Built With / Tech Stack

+> All dependencies are open-source and licensed under permissive licenses.
+No copyleft (e.g., GPL, AGPL) components are included.

 - Node.js
     - React.js